top of page

 What about Black Henna?

 There is no such thing!
 'Black henna' isn't henna at all.
 It is highly dangerous and can cause serious scarring.
-If you want a black tattoo, please ask about body paint!
+If you want a black tattoo, please ask about body paint or Jagua gel.

 How is it applied?

 I almost always free-hand my tattoos.
 The paste is applied from a cone or tube onto your skin, which sometimes tickles and can have a cooling effect.
 At this point, the tattoo can be smudged, and will stain clothing - so BE CAREFUL!
 Over time (anywhere from 10 minutes to an hour in cold conditions) your design will dry and start to crack.
-Once at this point, the tattoo can be wrapped to help get the best result.
-If it is not wrapped, the tattoo needs to be looked after to avoid excessive cracking and crumbling.
+Once at this point, the tattoo needs to be looked after to avoid excessive cracking and crumbling.
 Once the dry paste has been left on for as long as possible, it can simply be brushed off.
 You will need to avoid water for 24 hours, and the design will darken over 48 hours.

 bottom of page